verasveras/kanban-board/README.md

 ### To view the project:

-- The most recent build of the project is included:
-	- navigate to the project
-	- `open ./dist/index.html`

 - If you want to build the project yourself:
 	- `npm i`
 	- `npm run view`